 Every Aboriginal and Torres Strait Islander student succeeding strategy (PDF, 1.7MB).
-Following an extensive consultation process, the strategy sets the direction on how we will improve outcomes for our Aboriginal and Torres Strait Islander students in state schools through 3 priorities.
+The strategy sets the direction on how we will improve outcomes for our Aboriginal and Torres Strait Islander students in state schools through 3 priorities.

 Connection to culture